mpurbo/MMPCoreDataHelper/README.md

                 import];
 ```

-For custom data conversion from the value in the CSV to the value in the your NSManagedObject (for example to create relationship object), use `convert:using:` as shown in the following example:
+For custom data conversion (for example to populate relationship object), use `convert:using:` as shown in the following example:
 ```objectivec
 [[[[[[[MMPAlbum importer]
                 sourceType:MMPCoreDataSourceTypeCSV]